 The Creative Hub was founded to provide a place where people could learn writing skills, and have fun.
-Check our drop menu of writing courses above, which are taught in our rooms on the Auckland CBD Waterfront.
+Check our drop menu of writing courses above, which are taught in our rooms at 23 Princes St in the Auckland CBD and 150 Cuba Street in the Wellington CBD.
 Our ONLINE Introduction to Creative Writing course can be begun at any time.

-The Creative Hub was founded by John Cranna, a former Chair of the Auckland Society of Authors.
+The Creative Hub was founded by John Cranna.
+He is a former Auckland Branch Chair of the New Zealand Society of Authors.

 John has published two books of fiction, Visitors and Arena and won the Commonwealth Writers Prize for Best First Book, and the NZ Book Award for Fiction.
-He grew up in NZ but lived for ten years in London where he worked as a communicator and editor.
-His books have been published in Australia, UK and France.
+He grew up in NZ but lived for ten years in London where he worked as a community activist and journalist for those years in UK's premier red-light and crime district, Kings Cross.
+His books have been published in Australia, UK and France, where his fiction was used in the national Baccalaureat exam.

 He wrote the screenplay for the short film Accidents which was shown at the Venice Film Festival and other festivals around the world.
-From 2000 to 2005 he was managing editor of AA Directions which rose from fifth to most-read magazine in NZ.
+From 2000 to 2005 he was managing editor of AA Directions which rose from fifth to most-read magazine in NZ with nearly a million readers.
+The National Business Review called this relaunch 'one of the most remarkable transformations in New Zealand media history'.

 Judith has won a number of awards for her short fiction, including the 1989 BNZ Katherine Mansfield Short Story Award.
 She has twice won the Auckland Star short story competition, in 1987 and 1990.
 In 1996, White was the Buddle Findlay Sargeson Fellow.